-

 More specific distribution of liability will depend on facts of a particular case.

 Q1.
-If the software within digital health apps is qualified as a “medical device,” non-compliance with the requirements of the Technical Regulation on Medical Devices, including labelling requirements, generally eliminates the possibility to put such software into circulation in the territory of Ukraine, or, in the event it ceases to comply with the mentioned requirements, such non-compliance causes its removal from circulation in the territory of Ukraine by the responsible state authority (State Service of Ukraine on Medicines and Narcotics Control or customs authorities).
+If the software within digital health apps is qualified as a “medical device,” non-compliance with the requirements of the Technical Regulation on Medical Devices, including labelling requirements, generally eliminates the possibility to put such software into circulation in the territory of Ukraine, or, in the event it ceases to comply with the mentioned requirements, such non-compliance causes its removal from circulation in the territory of Ukraine by the responsible state authority (State Service of Ukraine on Medicines and Drugs Control or customs authorities).
 There may be some derogations to this rule in exceptional situations (such as the martial law regime).

 Q2 and Q4.
 Ukrainian data protection legislation provides for several levels of liability for breach of data protection rules, including administrative, civil and criminal liability.

 Q2.
 Advertising legislation.
-Advertising legislation.
 If the software within digital health apps is qualified as a medical device, persons violating the legislation regulating advertising may be subject to civil and administrative liability.
 Generally, persons ordering advertising would be the ones responsible for the content of the advertising.

 The enforcement mechanism as well as legal consequences of non-compliance with other regulations mentioned in Q2 above need to be analysed on a case-by-case basis depending on the specific use of the digital health software.